About the VA-BC Exam

 It is offered each year during the entire month of June and the entire month of December.
 It may also be offered during the Association for Vascular Access Annual Scientific meeting for international attendees from outside the USA and Canada.

-At Prometric testing centers throughout the United States (to include US Territories), Canada, and select international sites.
+At Prometric testing centers throughout the United States (to include US Territories) and Canada.

 The exam questions (items) are based the content outline or blueprint.